 Type: The central design on the reverse which is generally surrounded by the legend and on top of the exergue.

-Important Terms to Remember when Researching and Analysing:
+Important Terms to Remember when Analysing:

 AE: AE is often found in the description of coins and is an abbreviation meaning that the coin is of a base metal or alloy (eg. Copper or bronze).
 When used alongside a number it refers to the size of the coin.
 This measurement is done in millimetres of the diameter of the coin but does not represent the millimetres themselves but a certain category which they belong to.
 For instance, with Roman coins, AE1 are alloy coins over 25mm and AE2 are 21-25mm etc.